tsither/HealthTalk/readme.md

 HealthTalk/desktop_app/manage.py
 ```

+Then,

+- In the process_reports function (Healthtalk/desktop_app/ui/views/py) and in X you’ll need to set your python version:
+    - either python3 or python

+Finally,

-Run the following Django file along with the appropriate arguments to start the application.
+run the following Django file along with the appropriate arguments to start the application.

 ```bash
 python manage.py runserver